tamberg/fhnw-phycom/04_DigitalFabricationIn2D/README.md

 - ...

 ### Materials
-> Safety: No PVC, fumes are toxic!
+> Safety: No PVC, fumes are toxic and corrosive!

 - Plywood
 - Acrylic